Note: Catalog numbering of EDP courses will change from 700-level to 800-level (as indicated below) beginning with the Fall 2014 semester.

 This course provides an advanced understanding of technology concepts and contemporary computer-based programs for the teaching and learning processes.
 Prereq: Admission to doctoral program.

-EDUC 729 - Multimodal Education Delivery Systems (3 credits, pending revision)
+EDUC 729 - Multimodal Education Delivery Systems (3 credits)

 Examines theoretical underpinnings, instructional design models, and programmatic approaches to effective planning, design, organization, evaluation and management in multimodal education delivery systems, including web-facilitated, blended & hybrid, and online learning environments.
 Prereq: Admission to doctoral program.